UKVI temporary guidance during COVID-19 – what this means for you

 - You cannot complete your course within your current visa; and

-- The course start date given on the CAS for your new course is no later than 27 September 2021
+- The start date of your course was before 27 September 2021

 - If you’re in Europe, Africa and parts of the Middle East, check: TLS contact